Hardhikman/IntrepidQ/frontend/pages/blogs/how-to-easily-crack-upsc-csat.md

   Facts: data, historical events, scientific consensus, definitions.
 Opinions: author's views, preferences, evaluations, predictions.
 Questions often ask about the author's opinion or test if you can separate the two.
 Trap options mix facts with opinions.
 - ## What to do when stuck between two answer options?
-  Trust your first intuition and move on quickly; overthinking wastes time and often leads to changing correct answers to wrong ones.
+  Trust your first intuition and move on quickly, because overthinking wastes time and often leads to changing correct answers to wrong ones.

   Your initial instinct is usually correct because it reflects subconscious pattern recognition from practice.
 Spending over 30 seconds on one question risks running out of time for easier questions.
 Mark doubtful questions and return only if time permits.
 - ## How to approach Quant and Reasoning after RC?